carbonblack/carbon-black-cloud-sdk-python/docs/differential-analysis.rst

 **2. Query Comparison**

-Start a Query Comparison with the id's you received from step 1.
-In some cases, the ``older_run_id`` is not required.
+Start a Query Comparison with the ID's you received from step 1.
+If the supplied ``newer_run_id`` is from a recurring Live Query run, the ``older_run_id`` is not required - the backend will automatically compare it to previous to the supplied one.
+The backend will throw a specific error if you provide a query id from a single Live Query run.
 You can read more about it `here <https://developer.carbonblack.com/reference/carbon-black-cloud/cb-liveops/latest/differential-analysis-api/#query-comparison>`_.

 Query Comparison